JaedanC/pygui/README.md

 1. The binding is **auto-generated**:

     Over time, the API for ImGui will change, and so keeping the wrapper up the date can be tedious.
-Pygui fixes this by dynamically generating the binding between cimgui and python to **significantly reduce** the manual work required.
+Pygui fixes this by dynamically generating the binding between dcimgui and python to **significantly reduce** the manual work required.

-    Every struct and function in cimgui can be mapped to python through cython.
+    Every struct and function in dcimgui can be mapped to python through cython.
 You as a user can then choose to activate and/or modify a default wrapper of the function.
 In a majority of cases the default implementation will work out-of-the-box, but for more complicated functions (like mapping python lists to c arrays), some manual work is required.

     This also meant that including **docking** and **multi-viewport** support was easy.
 I just switched branch and rebuilt the binding!